Ryan Powdrell: Seattle Seahawks

 Powdrell signed with the Seattle Seahawks on April 15, 2010.
 Powdrell was released on August 7, 2010 due to a calf injury he sustained in practice.

 Omaha Nighthawks

 Powdrell was signed by the Omaha Nighthawks of the United Football League on September 2, 2010, but was released by the Nighthawks the next day after Powdrell re-injured his calf.

 Personal life

-Powdrell currently resides in Wareham, Massachusetts with his wife Taryn, and their two daughters, Rhylen and Kamara.
+Powdrell currently resides in Wareham, Massachusetts.
 Powdrell currently plays for the Taunton Gladiators, a premier semi-pro football team based out of Taunton, Massachusetts.
 Powdrell led Taunton to the 2010 Eastern Football League Championship with a 32-21 victory over the Clinton Irish Blizzard.

 Powdrell led Taunton back to the EFL Championship Game in 2011, but were defeated 20-9 by their neighboring rival, the Middleboro Cobras.
 The Middleboro Cobras are considered a powerhouse football team, and are viewed as one of the best semi-pro football organizations in the country.